Lake Mission Viejo: Playa del Este (or East Beach)

 More commonly referred to as East Beach, Playa del Este is the second largest beach at Lake Mission Viejo.
 East beach also has picnic tables, barbeques, playground area, basketball courts and an upper picnic area overlooking the Lake which may be reserved for larger groups.
 East Beach is open daily during summer and on weekends from Memorial Day through Labor Day.

 Swimmer's Itch

 During spring and parts of the summer, swimmer's itch, also called cercarial dermatitis can appear.
 It is a microscopic pest that lives on hosts like birds and snails by biting into their skin.
 Once it bites a human, it dies but leaves an irritated area or bump like a mosquito bite.
 The itching will be gone as well as the bump in a few days.
 Swimmer's itch can be prevented by showering thoroughly after swimming.
-There have been no reports of swimmers itch at the Lake Mission Viejo since 2015.
+There have been no reports of swimmer's itch at the Lake Mission Viejo since 2015.

 Boating

-There is a rental fleet which includes rowboats, available with electric motors, 14’ Capri Sailboats, pedal boats, kayaks, and party (pontoon) boats.
+There is a rental fleet which includes rowboats, available with electric motors, 14’ Capri sailboats, pedal boats, kayaks, and party (pontoon) boats.
 All rental boats are available to Association members and their guests for a reasonable fee.